FBI executes search warrant at Trump's Mar-a-Lago in document investigation - KESQ

 CNN

-By Kaitlan Collins, Dan Berman, Kevin Liptak, Katelyn Polantz and Sara Murray, CNN
+By Kaitlan Collins, Kevin Liptak, Katelyn Polantz, Sara Murray, Evan Perez, Gabby Orr and Dan Berman, CNN

-The FBI executed a search warrant on Monday at Donald Trump‘s Mar-a-Lago resort in Palm Beach, Florida, as part of an investigation into the handling of presidential documents, including classified documents, that may have been brought to Florida, three people familiar with the situation say.
+The FBI executed a search warrant Monday at Donald Trump‘s Mar-a-Lago resort in Palm Beach, Florida, as part of an investigation into the handling of presidential documents, including classified documents, that may have been brought there, three people familiar with the situation told CNN.

-Trump confirmed that FBI agents were at Mar-a-Lago and said “they even broke into my safe.”
+The former President confirmed that FBI agents were at Mar-a-Lago and said “they even broke into my safe.”
+He was at Trump Tower in New York when the search warrant was executed in Florida, a person familiar told CNN.

-“My beautiful home, Mar-A-Lago in Palm Beach, Florida, is currently under siege, raided, and occupied by a large group of FBI agents,” he said in a statement Monday evening.
+“My beautiful home, Mar-A-Lago in Palm Beach, Florida, is currently under siege, raided, and occupied by a large group of FBI agents,” Trump said in a statement Monday evening.

-The former President was not in Florida at the time that the search warrant was executed.
+The extraordinary move to search the home of a former president raises the stakes for the Justice Department and comes as Trump’s legal problems continue on multiple fronts.
+Trump is also expected in the coming months to announce he will launch another bid for the White House in 2024.

 The search began early Monday morning and law enforcement personnel appeared to be focused on the area of the club where Trump’s offices and personal quarters are, according to a person familiar with the matter.